The Grooming Manual

 In their studies, they had men shave one armpit and leave the other all-natural.
 They collected scent samples from both for women to smell.
 After multiple experiments over the course of several weeks, they determined that “axillary hair shaving has an impact on body odor quality and intensity.
 However, the effect is relatively weak and was not observed in all experiments and also not when the hair was relatively short.”

-So shaving might help, but it's going to be a minimal change.
+So shaving your armpit hair might help, but it's likely going to be a minimal change, if at all.

 Everyone Is Different